outrera/free-game-music/README.md

 https://github.com/saniv/free-game-art

 ## Reason for this Repository to Exist
 Some artists, like Ian Alex Mac, have pulled their CC-BY music out of free use.
 For example, https://freemusicarchive.org/music/Ian_Alex_Mac/Cues_Additional/ had a lot more tracks before.
+And many people at OGA have removed their songs or changed license to more restrictive.
+For example, http://web.archive.org/web/20150915182004/https://opengameart.org/content/mystical-enigmatic-background-music was CC-BY 3.0, but now it is CC-BY-SA 4.0, yet once give CC-BY license cannot be revoken.
 Other projects, like Monster RPG 2 are now under unspecified license, while earlier release had public domain license.

 But the CC licenses have such property, that once granted, they can't be revoked.
 So I have shared the original files and license info, although I doubt the authors would be happy.
 So use at you own risk and be prepared to be called "asshole" and receive cease and desist orders, which you can legally ignore.